Knight-Frost/camp-burnt-gin-platform/README.md

 During camp operations, medical staff can log treatment interventions, record medical station visits with disposition, document incidents with severity classification, create follow-up tasks with priority and deadline, and place activity restrictions.
 Each of these actions is policy-gated and audit-logged.

-An emergency snapshot view (`MedicalEmergencyViewPage`) presents critical information — allergies, behavioral risks, medications, and emergency contacts — in a single-screen format designed for rapid reference during incidents.
+An emergency snapshot view (`MedicalEmergencyViewPage`) presents critical information (allergies, behavioral risks, medications, and emergency contacts) in a single-screen format designed for rapid reference during incidents.

 External medical providers (physicians, specialists) can be granted time-limited, token-based read access to a specific camper's health record without requiring a full system account.